 Washington,s fruit and vegetable industries play a very significant role in the state,s agricultural economy.
 Tree fruit and small fruit crops contribute nearly \$1.5 billion in farm gate value to the state,s economy.
 After processing and marketing, the contribution is considerably more.
-In several crops, Washington leads the nation in production.
-The state is ranked number one in the nation in the production of apples, pears, concord grapes, sweet cherries, and raspberries.
+In several crops, Washington leads the nation in production, ranking number one in the production of apples, pears, concord grapes, sweet cherries, and raspberries.
 About half of all apples, grapes, cherries, and pears, and 83% of all raspberries grown in the U.S. are produced in Washington.
 Competition from South American and Asian countries is beginning to seriously affect the tree fruit and small fruit industries of Washington.
 The Chinese apple industry has, for instance, already had a serious effect on the price of apples used for juice concentrate.
 It is imperative that Washington,s fruit growers have access to new crop varieties, and the most efficient production and management systems to remain competitive in this newly emerging global economy.
 Washington enjoys an extremely diverse vegetable industry that also makes significant contributions to the state,s economy.
 Washington vegetable growers produce asparagus, carrots, cucumbers, green peas, lettuce, onions, potatoes, and snap beans.
 The state,s farmers also produce considerable vegetable seed.
 In some cases, such as asparagus, and processed carrots, Washington leads the nation in the production of these crops.
 The Washington potato industry is a major economic contributor, and is second only to Idaho in production.
-Washington potato growers produced almost 9 billion pounds of potatoes in 2001 valued at nearly \$552 million (farm gate value).
+Washington potato growers produced over 9 billion pounds of potatoes in 2008, with a farm gate value of more than \$552 million.
 Nearly 90% of the Washington crop is used in the production of frozen potato products and more than half of the crop is stored to provide a continuing supply to processors and the fresh market industry.
-This adds significantly to the value of the crop and underscores the importance of postharvest handling and preservation.
+This adds significantly to the value of the crop and underscores the importance of post-harvest handling and preservation.

-- Integrated Research and Extension
+- Multistate Extension

 - In-State Extension

 - Multistate Integrated Research and Extension

-- Multistate Extension

 - In-State Research

 - Multistate Research

+- Integrated Research and Extension